klavins/ECEP520/week_5/README.md

     );
 }
 ```
+Further reading on lambda expressions can be found [here](https://docs.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp?view=vs-2017).

 Associative Containers
 ===

-Associative containers are different than sequential containers in that they index the container with keys, kind of like a struct, dictionary, or database.
+Associative containers are different from sequential containers in that they index the container with keys, kind of like a struct, dictionary, or database.
 The associative containers defined in the STL are 'map', 'set', 'multimap', and 'multiset'.
 We will focus here on 'map', which can be used to illustrate the main features.

  In a `map`, a set of keys are used to index a set of values.
 For example, you might define a `map` as follows:
  ```c++